yanniSkawronski/food-atlas-test-renovate/API.md

 GET /countries
 ```

-Get a list of countries, optionally filtered by continent.
+Get a list of countries.

-#### Request

-The request can contain the following query parameter :

-- `continent` : filter the countries by continent

 #### Response